 Survey findings on views about residential property market in Hong Kong released by the Hong Kong Institute of Asia-Pacific Studies at CUHK

-The survey employed a dual-frame sampling design that included both landline and mobile phone numbers.
-A total of 706 respondents aged 18 or above (landline: 348; mobile: 358) were successfully interviewed, with response rates of 28.2% (landline) and 30.3% (mobile).
-The sampling error for a sample size of 706 is estimated at plus or minus 3.69 percentage points at a 95% confidence level.
-Furthermore, the data in this survey was weighted based on the probability of the respondents being selected via dual-frame sampling design and relevant age-sex distribution of the population published by the Census and Statistics Department.
+A total of 705 respondents aged 18 or above (landline: 321; mobile: 384) were successfully interviewed in this survey, and the response rates of the landline and mobile samples were 25.4% and 28.4% respectively.
+The sampling error for a sample size of 705 is estimated at plus or minus 3.69 percentage points at a 95% confidence level.
+Furthermore, the data in this survey was weighted based on the probability of the respondents being selected via a dual-frame sampling design and the relevant age-sex distribution of the population published by the Census and Statistics Department.